lizardzhou/Dyssol/source/class.rst

 Classes
 =======

-Here you can get necessary information about how the elements in Dyssol (like unit, solver, :abbr:`PSD (Particle size distribution)` function, matrices) look like on a programming point of view.
+Here you can get necessary information about how the elements in Dyssol (like unit, solver, :abbr:`PSD (Particle size distribution)` function, matrices and external solvers) look like on a programming point of view.
 This is especially important if you want to develope new units and solvers.

 All elements mentioned above are defined as classes, which consists of member variables (data fields) and associated functions (methods).
 Every new independent instance generated under a class is called an object.

-For more information on object-oriented programming appied in Dyssol, please refer to various internet resources about C++.
+For more information on object-oriented programming applied in Dyssol, please refer to internet sources about C++.

 |